rb2k/viddl-rb/README.md

 -- Returns an array of one or more hashes that has the keys :url which points to the download url and :name which points to the filename.
 Returns nil if the url is not recognized by any plugins.
-Throws ViddlRb::PluginError if the plugin fails to extract the download url.
+Throws ViddlRb::PluginError if the plugin fails in some unexpected way.
+Throws ViddlRb::DownloadError if the video could not be downloaded.

 * __get_urls(url)__
 -- Returns an array of download urls for the specified video url.
 Returns nil if the url is not recognized by any plugins.
-Throws ViddlRb::PluginError if the plugin fails to extract the download url.
+Throws ViddlRb::PluginError if the plugin fails in some unexpected way.
+Throws ViddlRb::DownloadError if the video could not be downloaded.

 * __get_filenames(url)__
 -- Returns an array of filenames for the specified video url.
 Returns nil if the url is not recognized by any plugins.
-Throws ViddlRb::PluginError if the plugin fails to extract the download url.
+Throws ViddlRb::PluginError if the plugin fails in some unexpected way.
+Throws ViddlRb::DownloadError if the video could not be downloaded.

 * __io=(io_object)__
 -- By default all plugin output to stdout will be suppressed when the library is used.